aabbtree77/esp32-vpn/README.md

 ## Congratulations, You Had a Problem and Now You Have Two

 The most challenging part is connecting to a LAN/device via the internet from anywhere.
 One can find a bewildering number of SaaS/3rd party services for the deliberation, but real life shows it is too dangerous/pricey to give up freedom for convenience.
-A few examples:
+Let's discuss this a bit:

 - [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96), [Google IoT Core](https://news.ycombinator.com/item?id=32475298), [Heroku](https://twitter.com/heroku/status/1562817050565054469)...
 No.

 - [CloudMQTT](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html), [HiveMQ](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)...

-- Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk: No. Where is "UbuntuDesk"?!
+- Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk...
+Where is "UbuntuDesk"?!

-- ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In: Mostly Raspberry Pi related IoT clouds with very limited free plans and steep prices w.r.t. the growing number of devices.
-Many Raspberry Pi W tutorials still promote archaic port forwarding and dynamic DNS services.
+- ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In...
+Mostly Raspberry Pi related IoT clouds with very limited free plans and steep prices.

 - Wireguard: Requires an [endpoint](https://wiki.archlinux.org/title/WireGuard#Endpoint_with_changing_IP) [public IP](https://github.com/pirate/wireguard-docs#NAT-to-NAT-Connections), is too low level, but it may run everywhere including [ESP-IDF](https://github.com/trombik/esp_wireguard), which is something to think about.